the-brigadee/site-capstone/planning/project_plan.md

 3. As a non-member, I want to categorize recipes for easy access so I can search for the dish I want faster.
 4. As a member, I want to share my new recipes with people around the world so people can try food from different cultures.
 5. As a member, I want to be able to leave reviews and comments so that people can improve their recipes.
+6. As a member, I want to be able to delete my account so that I don’t run into trouble when I make a mistake.
+7. As a member, I want to be able to delete my posts so that I don’t run into trouble when I make a mistake.
-6. As a member, I want to be able to delete my account, posts or reviews so that I don’t run into trouble when I make a mistake.
+8. As a member, I want to be able to delete my reviews so that I don’t run into trouble when I make a mistake.
-7. As a member, I want to be able to plan out my meals for the week so I shop for all the ingredients at once.
+9. As a member, I want to be able to plan out my meals for the week so I shop for all the ingredients at once.
-8. As a member, I want to be able to follow other users and see the recipes that they created.
+10. As a member, I want to be able to search and follow other users and see the recipes that they created so I can see what my friends’ new recipes.
-9. As a non-member, I want to be able to register for an user account so I can become a member and unlock more functionality.
+11. As a non-member, I want to be able to register for an user account so I can become a member and unlock more functionality.
-10. As a member, I want to be able to edit my account, posts or reviews so that I don’t run into trouble when I make a mistake.
+12. As a member, I want to be able to edit my account, posts or reviews so that I don’t run into trouble when I make a mistake.
+13. As a member, I want to be able to edit my posts so that I don’t run into trouble when I make a mistake.
+14. As a member, I want to be able to edit reviews so that I don’t run into trouble when I make a mistake.

 ## Pages/Screens